Persecution of Muslims during the Ottoman decline: Bulgaria

 The Bulgarian uprising eventually lead to a war between Russia and the Ottomans.
-Russia invaded the Ottoman Balkans through Dobrudzha and northern Bulgaria, attacking the Muslim population.
+Russia invaded the Ottoman Balkans through Dobruja and northern Bulgaria, attacking the Muslim population.
 Russia led a coalition consisting of itself, the Bulgarian Legion, Romania, Serbia, Montenegro, as well as the Guard of Finland.
 Despite some initial resistance, the Ottoman forces were ultimately heavily defeated and lost ground rapidly.
 By March 1878, the Ottoman military collapsed and was forced to sue for peace.

 As coalition forces advanced, they began to commit large-scale atrocities against the Muslim population in the areas they operated in.
 As a result, it is estimated that up to 400,000 Muslim civilians were massacred from 1877 to 1878, and up to 500,000–1.5 million were displaced and/or became refugees.

 British reports from the period contain information on the massacres.
 According to these reports, 96 of the 170 houses and schools in the Turkish village of Issova Bâlâ (Upper Isssova) were burned.
 It is stated that the Muslims of the village of Upper Sofular were massacred, before that, the school and the mosque of the town were burned.

 18 Turks were killed and their bodies were burned in the village of Kozluca.

 According to Ottoman reports, Muslims were also massacred in the town of Kızanlık, 400 of them were murdered by a group of Russians and Bulgarians.
 The Cossacks killed around 300 Muslim men after torturing them in various ways.
 As elsewhere, the Russians first collected the weapons of Muslims.
 Then they distributed these weapons to the Bulgarians.
 The Bulgarians then massacred the Muslims with these weapons.

 The Russian soldiers, who entered the houses under the pretext of searching in the first days of the occupation, took whatever they found valuable.
 Especially after the Russian army withdrew, the city was completely left to Cossacks and Bulgarians.
 They brutally killed the Muslims in the Taşköy and Topraklık villages.

 It is worth noting that in several instances, the Russians, under pressure from foreign generals, would not directly carry out massacres themselves, but rather would leave it to the battle-hardened Cossacks and Bulgarian militia.